cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.2.3v1
 Domain impersonation protection SHOULD be added for important partners in both the standard and strict preset policies.
-- _Rationale:_ By configuring domain impersonation protection for domains owned by frequent partners, the risk of a user being deceived by a look-alike domain may be reduced.
+- _Rationale:_ By configuring domain impersonation protection for domains owned by important partners, the risk of a user being deceived by a look-alike domain may be reduced.
 By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.2.4v1